adrybakov/wulfric/docs/source/contribute/index.rst

 our :ref:`Contributors page <contribute_contributors>`.
 We appreciate all contributions and look forward to see your name on that list!

 It is not necessary to be a programmer to contribute.
-You can help us with documentation, :ref:`new features <contribute_feature>` and :ref:`finding bugs <contribute_bug>`.
+You can help with documentation, :ref:`new features <contribute_feature>` and :ref:`finding bugs <contribute_bug>`.